Liz and her husband have enjoyed visiting Portugal on many occasions. On their travels, they especially like sampling local food and drink.

 A bar/club is maybe not the obvious place for a middle-aged couple to stop for a drink.
 But the Hard Club (Praca Infante Dom Henrique, Porto 4050-295) located in a renovated former market and overlooking the same square as the Bolsa, suited us well.
-By day there’s a terrace overlooking the square with views down towards the river, and we found it a handy place to wait for a timed tour of the Bolsa.
+By day there is a terrace overlooking the square with views down towards the river.
+It is a convenient waiting place for a timed tour of the Bolsa.

-To be fair, tea and coffee here at 3.50 euros for both is not the cheapest you can get, but the location makes up for it and it still represents reasonable value, with its central location near a top Porto tourist spot.
+Tea and coffee here at 3.50 euros for both is not the cheapest you can get, but the location makes up for it.
+It still represents reasonable value, with its central location near a top Porto tourist spot.

 3. Bista Mar, Matosinhos